 The Other Side of The History of Federal Funds to Puerto Rico

 As I searched for more information, Lucy also pointed out a Google+ post shared by one of the most brilliant individuals I know living on the Island Mr. Marcos Polanco.

 Marco's Post on Google +

-I have no argument with the numbers used on the the government transfer from the United States to Puerto Rico, which is the top half.
+I have no argument with the numbers used on the government transfer from the United States to Puerto Rico, which is the top half.
 I have not done the numbers myself, so I cannot tell you whether they are right or wrong, but I have no issue with it.

 The entire 2nd half is composed of blatant lies.

-“Importaciones de Mercancia” refers to $22.6B in purchases that Puerto Ricans make with their income.
-Commerce is trade…you are exchanging your money for some good, such as computers, software, chickens, rice…whatever.
+"Importaciones de Mercancia" refers to $22.6B in purchases that Puerto Ricans make with their income.
+Commerce is trade...you are exchanging your money for some good, such as computers, software, chickens, rice...whatever.
 You cannot use that in the same mathematical column as the stuff that is in the 1st half of the chart.
-A Pell grant check is not trade.
+A Pell grant check does not trade.
 The federal government is giving you a check so you can buy stuff, education in this case.
 Section 8 is not a trade.
 The federal government is giving you a check so you can buy stuff, housing in that case.
 And so on.
 What the chart tries to do is lull you into thinking that the money you use to purchase is being taken from you.
 This is false.